* OGX shares soar on talk of stake sale

 second-largest crude producer Lukoil to take a stake in the

 company, in a deal that would also involve Malaysia's Petronas.

-OGX shares have plunged over 65 percent this year on
+OGX shares have plunged nearly 65 percent this year on

 concerns over missed production targets and the potential need

 OGX said in a brief statement that the newspaper report on

 the rescue plan was not accurate.

 "You have a lot of people who are short on the shares, so